Swimming & Diving

-Reed Robelot is entering his fourth season with the H2Okies as an assistant swimming coach for the men’s and women’s programs.
-Over the past three seasons, Robelot has helped elevate Virginia Tech swimming and diving, culminating in 18th-place finishes for both the men’s and women’s team.
+Reed Robelot is in his fifth season with the H2Okies as an assistant swimming coach for the men and women’s programs.
+Over the past four seasons, Robelot has helped elevate Virginia Tech swimming and diving to three-consecutive top-25 finishes for both the men’s and women’s team.
 He has coached six All-Americans and nine ACC Champions, and helped sign five top-20 recruiting classes.

 Robelot helped the H2Okies to 18th-place finishes for both the men’s and women’s squads at the 2012 NCAA Championship.
 In 2013, the men’s team finished in second-place at the ACC Championship, and both squads took their largest contingent in school history to the NCAA Championship.
 Last season, the H2Okie’s men’s squad won the ACC Championship for the first time and finished in the top 20 at NCAAs for the third-consecutive year.

 Prior to arriving in Blacksburg, Robelot spent the 2007-2010 seasons as head assistant coach of the Western Kentucky University Hilltoppers.
 There, he helped coach the WKU women’s team to three-consecutive Sun Belt Conference Championships.
 He also coached the men’s team to a Sun Belt title in the 2009-2010 season.
 During Robelot’s tenure at WKU, he coached numerous Sun Belt Conference champions, record holders, NCAA qualifiers and an NCAA finalist.